digital-fabric/polyphony/docs/technical-overview/concurrency.md

 # Concurrency the Easy Way

-Concurrency is a major consideration for the modern programmer.
-Nowadays applications and digital platforms are expected to do multiple things at once: serve multiple clients, process multiple background jobs, talk to multiple external services.
+Concurrency is a major consideration for modern programmers.
+Applications and digital platforms are nowadays expected to do multiple things at once: serve multiple clients, process multiple background jobs, talk to multiple external services.
 Concurrency is the property of our programming environment allowing us to schedule and control multiple ongoing operations.

 Traditionally, concurrency has been achieved by using multiple processes or threads.
 Both approaches have proven problematic.
 Processes consume relatively a